 - Plan to spend a great deal of time on this project.
 Always spot test, use gentle strokes and take care not to over wet the painting.

-- You can probably find the necessary supplies in a local artist supply store.
+- You can probably find the necessary supplies for the professional-style cleaning in a local artist supply store.
 The brand name is not important, as long as the product is intended for the same purpose as the ones indicated above.

 - When in doubt, call in a professional to complete the cleaning.